Feyerabend/vm/README.md

 ### 9. [cmp4](/cmp4)

 A compiler and vm for a simple calculator with no memory.
 No way to store or fetch numbers through some mechanics for variables.
+The program (expression) is compiled to a assembly variant, and from that assembled to code, which runs on a virtual machine.

 ### 10. [enkel/0](/enkel0)